DIY Workbench Ideas

 In addition to the raw materials, you’ll need a few standard woodworking tools to measure and cut the boards for your new workbench.

-If you have a decently equipped workshop, there’s a good chance that you already have most or all of these tools.
+If you have a decently equipped workshop, you probably already have most or all of these tools.

 These are the essential tools you need to build a workbench: